 York in a day- Things to do

 Here are some of the top things to do during your York day trip.
-It is certainly possible to do everything on the list in 1 day, just make sure you wear some decent shoes because your feet will get tired.
+It is certainly possible to do most things on the list during your day in York, just make sure you wear some decent shoes because your feet will get tired.

 York City Walls